chetkoziol/cs176b_final/README.txt

 To run this a device must being running the server, then you can open up index.html and use the site. node server.js //starts the server

+We also used a template for our index.html page, and included it in the folder, titled: index_original.html